wkeeling/selenium-wire/README.rst

      A case-insensitive dictionary of response headers.
 Asking for ``response.headers['content-length']`` will return the value of the ``Content-Length`` header.

 ``body``
     The response body as ``bytes``.
 If the response has no body the value of ``body`` will be empty, i.e. ``b''``.
+If the body was compressed (zipped) by the server it will automatically be uncompressed.

 Modifying Requests and Responses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Selenium Wire allows you to modify requests and responses.
-Requests are modified *after* the browser sends them and responses *before* the browser receives them.
+Requests are modified *after* the browser sends them and responses are modified *before* the browser receives them.

 Modifying Headers
 -----------------